Signal Processing over Time-Varying Graphs: A Systematic Review: Signal Processing for Time-varying Graphs

 Following the approach commonly used in GSP-adaptive filters, the graph structure can be fully leveraged by applying the GFT in \eqref{eq_GFT}, which transforms the system equations in \eqref{eq_kalman_system} into the spectral domain \cite{Sagi_2023_graph_EFK_Kalman}:

 The operations within $f_{\text{state}}(\mathbf{L}, \boldsymbol{x}[t-1])$ and $g_{\text{obs}}(\mathbf{L}, \boldsymbol{x}[t])$ can now be conducted entirely in the spectral domain using spectral graph convolution in \eqref{eq_spectral_graph_convolution}.
-With the multi-variate signals represented as graph signals, the rest of the procedure, such as the update step and the prediction step, follows the classical Kalman filter workflow, with adjustments for the graph representation.
-Once the estimation and update steps are completed, the results are transformed back into the spatial domain using the Inverse Graph Fourier Transform (IGFT) in \eqref{eq_IGFT}.
+With the multivariate signals represented as graph signals, the rest of the procedure, such as the update step and the prediction step, follows the classical Kalman filter workflow, with adjustments for the graph representation.
+Once the estimation and update steps are completed, the results are transformed back into the spatial domain using the IGFT in \eqref{eq_IGFT}.